Advancing Interfaith Dialogue: Religion, Peace and Development: Afghanistan and Pakistan

 State and institutional efforts to foster cooperation through public diplomacy, local engagement and Diaspora engagement through an interfaith approach;

 Conduct policy research around religion, peace and development in Afghanistan and Pakistan.

 Engage in service initiatives to understand the region and its communities through Diaspora engagement

 Identify and engage with NGO and civil society groups in the United States and the region for the purposes of experiential learning.

-Hindu American Seva Communities (HASC) (aka Hindu American Seva Charities) is an independently registered not-for-profit organization (EID 45-2973000) (Earlier it was affiliated with Hindu Collective Initiative EID 68-06254970), 184 South Livingston Avenue Ste 9 #174, Livingston.
+Hindu American Seva Communities (HASC) (aka Hindu American Seva Charities) is an independently registered not-for-profit organization (EID 45-2973000).
+184 South Livingston Avenue Ste 9 #174, Livingston.
 NJ 07039) Copyright - Hindu American Seva Communities 2012 (formerly Hindu American Seva Charities 2009), All rights reserved